quietui/quiet/docs/docs/restyle.md

 layout: docs
 ---

-Quiet Restyle™ is an opinionated CSS reset you can use with or without Quiet's components.
-It lets you kick off a new website or app that looks great without worrying about styling native HTML elements right away.
-Just include it and start writing HTML!
+Quiet Restyle™ is an opinionated CSS reset that provides consistent styles to HTML documents by making use of Quiet's [design token API](/docs/theming/#theme-concepts).
+Restyle is entirely optional, but it's a great way to kick off new websites and apps without worrying about initial styles.
+As you [customize your theme](/docs/theming) with CSS, Restyle will adapt accordingly.

 You can think of Restyle as a smarter, prettier user agent stylesheet.